smileidentity/smile-identity-core-java/README.md

 job.getResult().getPartnerParams()  == partnerParams;
 ```

-However, if you have *set returnJobStatus to true (with image_links and history)* then you will JobStatusResponse created from this json:
+However, if you have *set returnJobStatus to true (with image_links and history)* then you will receive a JobStatusResponse created from this json:
 ```json
 {
    "job_success":true,